dpgithub87/WebCrawler/README.md

 ### Observability Tools

-- **Log Collection**: Tools like Datadog or Kibana can gather logs from the Kubernetes PODs.
+- **Log Collection**: Tools like Datadog or Kibana (elastic-search) can gather logs from the Kubernetes PODs.
 - **Metrics & Alerts**: Prometheus and Grafana can monitor the health of PODs and clusters, along with setting up alerts for threshold breaches.
-- **Tracing**: Use tools like Honeycomb to trace requests across services for in-depth analysis.
+- **Tracing**: Open-telemetry tools like Honeycomb to trace requests across services for in-depth analysis.

 ### Persistent Storage